dave-lab41/darkroom/ssd_cpu/README.md

 1. Open jupyter in your browser via the link provided in the docker container output.

-2. Navigate to the 'examples' folder inside the jupyter web interface and open ssd_detect.ipynb notebook
+2. Navigate to the 'examples' folder inside the jupyter web interface and open ssd_detect.ipynb

-3. Execute the notebook cells in order by pressing the play button or Shift+Enter
+3. When the notebook loads, execute the notebook cells in order by pressing the play button or Shift+Enter

 ## (Optional) Testing other Images and other Models